ANCIENT CITY OF TROY AND TROJAN WAR!

 FIRST EXCAVATIONS IN ANCIENT CITY OF TROY!

-The first excavations in the ancient city of Troy were carried out in 1870 by the amateur archaeologist Heinrich Schliemann.
-Schliemann, who was influenced by the epic of Homer’s Iliad, thought that the ancient city of Troy was located on the Hisarlık hill south of the Dardanelles and started to work.
+The first excavations at the ancient city of Troy were carried out in 1870 by the amateur archaeologist Heinrich Schliemann.
+Inspired by Homer’s epic Iliad, Schliemann believed that Troy was located on Hisarlık Hill, south of the Dardanelles, and began his pioneering work there.

 MYTHS IN TROY AND HOMER!